Semester abroad for the Karls Students

 Language and cultural preparations for Karlshochschule students for their semester abroad

 Additionally, intensive courses in German are available between semesters (depending on demand).
-All courses are taught by native speakers.
 I'm free to study a third or fourth foreign language as well.
 However, language preparation before the semester abroad is not everything.
 Several weeks before I leave, I start the intercultural preparation organized by the International Office.
 And when I return, I will reflect on my term abroad during an intercultural debriefing session.

 Credit for course achievements and internships